Intercalation (timekeeping)

-Intercalation or embolism in timekeeping is the insertion of a leap day, week, or month into some calendar years to make the calendar follow the seasons or moon phases.
-Lunisolar calendars may require intercalations of days or months.
+Intercalation or embolism in timekeeping is the insertion of a leap day, week, or month into some calendar years to make the calendar follow the seasons or moon phases more accurately.

 Solar calendars

 The solar or tropical year does not have a whole number of days (it is about 365.24 days), but a calendar year must have a whole number of days.
 The most common way to reconcile the two is to vary the number of days in the calendar year.

-In solar calendars, this is done by adding an extra day ("leap day" or "intercalary day") to a common year of 365 days, about once every four years, creating a leap year that has 366 days (Julian, Gregorian and Indian national calendars).
+In solar calendars, this is done by adding an extra day, called a leap day or intercalary day, to a common year of 365 days, about once every four years, creating a leap year that has 366 days (Julian, Gregorian and Indian national calendars).

 The Decree of Canopus, issued by the pharaoh Ptolemy III Euergetes of Ancient Egypt in 239 BC, decreed a solar leap day system; an Egyptian leap year was not adopted until 25 BC, when the Roman Emperor Augustus instituted a reformed Alexandrian calendar.

 In the Julian calendar, as well as in the Gregorian calendar, which improved upon it, intercalation is done by adding an extra day to February in each leap year.
 In the Julian calendar this was done every four years.
 In the Gregorian, years divisible by 100 but not 400 were exempted in order to improve accuracy.
-Thus, 2000 was a leap year; 1700, 1800, and 1900 were not.
+Thus, 2000 was a leap year, but 1700, 1800, and 1900 were not.

-Epagomenal days are days within a solar calendar that are outside any regular month.
-Usually five epagomenal days are included within every year (Egyptian, Coptic, Ethiopian, Mayan Haab' and French Republican Calendars), but a sixth epagomenal day is intercalated every four years in some (Coptic, Ethiopian and French Republican calendars).
+Epagomenal (Note: From ἐπαγόμενος, epagomenos (present participle passive of ἐπάγειν, epagein "to bring in") + -al.) days are days within a solar calendar that are outside any regular month.
+Usually five epagomenal days are included within every year (Egyptian and Mayan Haab' calendars), but a sixth epagomenal day is intercalated every four years in some (Coptic, Ethiopian and French Republican Calendars).
+They are usually positioned collectively at the end of the year, but some calendars spread epagomenal days throughout the year, often between seasons.

-The Solar Hijri calendar, used in Iran, is based on solar calculations and is similar to the Gregorian calendar in its structure, and hence the intercalation, with the exception that its epoch is the Hijrah.

 The Bahá'í calendar includes enough epagomenal days (usually 4 or 5) before the last month (علاء, ʿalāʾ) to ensure that the following year starts on the March equinox.
 These are known as the Ayyám-i-Há.

+Each year of the "Persian" solar Hijri calendar, used in Iran and Afghanistan, begins on the day of the spring equinox as observed in Tehran.
+If the exact moment of astronomical equinox occurs before noon (Tehran time), that day is declared to be Nowruz, the first day of the new year.
+If the equinox occurs after noon, the following day is designated as Nowruz.
+Thus, although the calendar has no formal intercalation, (Note: a process that is forbidden in Islam, as Nasi'#Prohibition under Islam explains) it has years of 365 or 366 days.